shopinvader/odoo-shopinvader/shopinvader_product_attribute_set/readme/DESCRIPTION.rst

 Expose product attribute sets in your ShopInvader website.

-This module adds export fields on shopinvader variants:
+This module adds to product variants:
 - structured attributes
 - attributes
 - name of attribute set